DaniArnaout/DaniArnaout.github.io/menu/complex/README.md

 * Navigate to your **Attributes Inspector**, and you'll find a list of new attributes

-* Paste the URL you just copied in the new `Url` field
+* Paste the URL you just copied into the new `Url` field

 * Each section has a different `cell identifier`, so type in both separated by a comma. `contactCell,messageCell`